exasol/ai-lab/doc/user_guide/system-requirements.md

 As the AI-Lab is meant to explore AI applications on top of the Exasol database, you need an instance of the Exasol database running and be able to connect to it.

 <!-- Are AMI and VM images able to spawn a Exasol Docker DB or does his only apply to the AI-Lab Docker edition? -->
 AI-Lab can automatically launch such an instance on demand.
-However when using AI-Lab's Docker Edition there are [additional constraints](docker/os-setup.md#enabling-exasol-ai-lab-to-use-docker-features).
+However, when using AI-Lab's Docker Edition there are [additional constraints](docker/os-setup.md#enabling-exasol-ai-lab-to-use-docker-features).